Volvo S60 saloon - Reliability & safety

 Impressive safety technology but reliability remains to be proven

-Volvo's aim – as outlined in its 'Vision 2020' programme – is that nobody should be killed or seriously injured in a new Volvo by 2020.
-It's a bold ambition but Volvo's use of cutting-edge safety and driver assistance technology could well make it a reality.
+Volvo's aim – as outlined in its 'Vision 2020' programme – was that nobody should be killed or seriously injured in a new Volvo by 2020.
+It was a bold ambition but Volvo's use of cutting-edge safety and driver assistance technology could well make it a reality.

 That's not the only thing that provides reassurance.
-Volvo's customers are generally pleased with their cars, with the brand coming 13th out of 30 manufacturers in our 2019 Driver Power owner satisfaction survey.
+Volvo's customers are generally pleased with their cars, with the brand coming ninth out of 29 manufacturers in our 2021 Driver Power owner satisfaction survey.

-Although neither the S60 or V60 were launched in time for the most recent survey, aggregate scores across the Volvo range reflect that owners were happy with the safety features of their cars, while many commended the brand's infotainment systems.
+Although neither the S60 or V60 were featured in our most recent survey, aggregate scores across the Volvo range reflect that owners were happy with the safety features of their cars, while many commended the brand's infotainment systems.

 As well as the physical strength of its cars, Volvo is also among the top brands when it comes to driver assistance and crash-mitigation technology.
 Volvo's Pilot Assist system is one of the most advanced on offer.
 It seamlessly combines lane keeping assist and adaptive cruise control to follow the car ahead while remaining within a marked lane on the road.